Committed to Sustainable Operations

-The building that is now Kaufman Hall was a factory that produced crystals for radio and other electronic equipment.
+Our commitment is demonstrated in Kaufman Hall, which was a factory that produced crystals for radio and other electronic equipment.
 Dickinson acquired this brownfield site, remediated its environmental hazards, and renovated the building to be the home of Environmental Studies & Science, Earth Sciences, Psychology, ALLARM and the Center for Sustainability Education (CSE).
-Ongoing renovations are integrating natural lighting, LED lighting, energy wheels, new solar pv arrays, and a research greenhouse at Kaufman, with the intent of applying for LEED Gold certification when completed.
+Ongoing renovations are integrating natural lighting, LED lighting, energy wheels, solar photovoltaic, and a research greenhouse.